ajaykakumanu/ajay-devops-journey/Work-Experience.md

   - Bulkhead
   - Timeout
   - Fail-back
-- Implemented various techniques to How to Improve the pipelines?
+- Implemented various techniques to How to Improve the pipelines
   - Parallelism in Builds
   - Customize builds based on Environment and skip few stages
   - Using multiagent Jenkins based on the region